 QQ-P-35 Type II, VI, and VII, Mil-S-5002, ASTM A380, ASTM A967, AMS 2700

-Passivation of Stainless Steel is a process which treats the surface of the metal to impede corrosion.
-The process has two primary functions: first, to remove any free iron on the surface of the material and second to promote the growth of nickel and chrome oxides which give stainless steel its excellent corrosion resistant properties.
+Passivation of stainless steel is a process which treats the surface of the metal to impede corrosion.
+The process has two primary functions: first, to remove any free iron on the surface of the material.
+Second, to promote the growth of nickel and chrome oxides which give stainless steel its excellent corrosion resistant properties.

-Passivation does not removed discoloration or heat scale from the surface of the part.
+Passivation does not remove discoloration or heat scale from the surface of the part.
 An additional acid pickle, an alkaline descaler or mechanical blasting are required to remove such material from the surface.

 Phosphate – Manganese